 Notes

-- This is great as a thickening agent in sauces, soups, or any other recipes that need thickening.
+- This is great as a thickening agent in sauces, soups, or other recipes that need thickening.
 When mixing the slurry into your dish, add it slowly to prevent clumping.